The Kentucky Museum – Upcoming Exhibits

 2020 Celebration of the Arts

-The US Bank Celebration of the Arts exhibit is an open art show featuring the work of professional as well as amateur artists working within a 65 mile radius of Bowling Green, KY.
-The work is judged and awards are given.
+The US Bank Celebration of the Arts exhibit is an open art show featuring the work of professional as well as amateur artists who reside in Kentucky within a 65-mile radius of Bowling Green, KY.
+All work will be exhibited at the Kentucky Museum from February 29 - April 17.
+Works are judged and awards given in eight categories.

 If you are interested in sponsoring this exhibition or an award in the show, please contact Tiffany Isselhardt at 270-363-7592.